 Prof. Dr. hc.
 Dipl.-Inform.

-Günter Koch has been a pioneer in computer science since the late 1970s.
-In various publications, projects and through his memberships in renowned technology and software institutes, such as the European Software Institute (ESI) and the Austrian Institute of Technology (AIT), he worked on software development, process data processing and software quality management, among others.
+Günter Koch is a pioneer in computer science since the mid-1970s, not least on account of his role as the main author of the standard textbook “Einführung in die Informatik” (Introduction to Computer Science) in 1977.
+In various publications, projects, and through his memberships in renowned technology and software institutes, especially as head of the European Software Institute (ESI, 1993-1997) and the Austrian Institute of Technology (AIT, 1998-2003), he dealt with software engineering, process data processing and with quality assurance of software in the first half of his career.

-Throughout his career, Koch has been concerned with the subjects of the knowledge society and the economy for the common good (Gemeinwohlökonomie).
-In 2004, he was an initiator and member of the European Commission’s High Level Expert Groups on Intellectual Capital, which published the RICARDIS Report.
-Together with Ursula Schneider, he is considered the inventor of intellectual capital reporting and its standard model.
-For this work, Koch was awarded the Austrian Cross of Honour for Science and Art, 1st class (Österreichisches Ehrenkreuz für Wissenschaft und Kunst erster Klasse) by the Austrian President in 2006.
+Throughout his career, Günter was concerned with the issues of research policy, the knowledge society and economy, and the Economy for the Common Good.
+In 2004, he was an initiator and member of the European Commission’s High-Level Expert Group (HLEG) on Intellectual Capital, which published the RICARDIS Report on issues related to defining “knowledge assets”.
+Together with Professor Ursula Schneider from Graz, he is regarded as the inventor of intellectual capital reporting and the standard intellectual capital reporting model.
+For this work and the reform of Austria’s largest research center, among other accomplishments, Günter was awarded the Ehrenkreuz für Wissenschaft und Kunst erster Klasse (Cross of Honor for Science and Art, 1st Class), by the Austrian Federal President in 2006.

 Honorary positions (selection)